AI that can determine a person’s sexuality from photos shows the dark side of the data age

 The paper suggests that the computer vision system is picking up on equally subtle patterns, both artificial and natural, but primarily the latter; the researchers were careful to focus on features that can’t be altered easily.
 It’s supportive of the hypothesis that sexuality is biologically determined, possibly by different fetal hormone exposure, which could then cause slight physiological differences in addition to affecting whom one is attracted to.
 The patterns observed by the system are similar to those predicted by the prenatal hormone theory.

-This begins to verge on a larger social and philosophical debate regarding love, sexuality, determinism, and the reduction of emotions and personalities to mere biological traits.
+This begins to verge on a larger social and philosophical debate regarding love, sexuality, determinism and the reduction of emotions and personalities to mere biological traits.
 But this isn’t really the time or place and honestly, I’m not really the guy.
 So I’m going to steer clear of that and veer toward the other major issue, which is that of privacy.

 Dangers and limitations